 Perkins Loan and Exit Counseling

-A Perkins loan Exit Counseling session is required for all borrowers who no longer are enrolled at UMFK at least half-time.
+A Perkins loan Exit Counseling session is required for all borrowers at the time they cease to be enrolled at least half-time at UMFK.
 Exit Counseling is required even if the student plans to return to UMFK in the future or transfers to another school.
 Exit Counseling provides useful information regarding the repayment process, deferment, forbearance, and in-school deferment.
 A “UMFK-Hold” will be placed on the student’s UMFK account until the student’s Exit Counseling obligation has been met.
 A “Hold” may prevent the student from acquiring an official academic grade transcript, receiving a diploma and registering for classes at UMFK or other University of Maine campuses.
 The Exit counseling session can be completed online at: https://borrower.ecsi.net/.
-If you are not able to log in to the website, contact the Loan Processing Center for assistance 1-800-308-6148
+If you are not able to log in to the website, contact the Loan Processing Center for assistance 1-800-308-6148.

 A student should follow all appropriate application instructions as provided with the Award Notice and as posted on the UMFK website.
 Once all application requirements are met, and the student remains eligible, the loan will be certified by the school and funds will be disbursed in two disbursements, one- half for the fall semester and one- half for the spring semester.
 Funds will go directly to the school, and be applied towards the student’s school bill/balance.
 Should any funds remain once the semester’s balance is paid in full, the remaining (semester) amount will be given to the student as a refund check.